What Does 'Close of Escrow' Actually Mean?

 You have received an accepted purchase agreement and you and the seller are ready to begin the process of escrow.
 As you work toward the close of escrow, you will need to complete certain steps:

-- Choose an escrow company.
-You and the seller will need to agree on an escrow company.
-If you are working with an agent, their broker may choose to hold the funds or have a title company in mind who will hold the funds in their escrow account.
+- Choose a title company.
+You and the seller will need to agree on an escrow agent, which is generally a title company or closing attorney - depending on the state you live in.
+If you are working with a Realtor, their broker may choose to hold the earnest money funds or have a title company in mind who will hold the funds in their escrow account.
 Once a company is chosen, you will send the details of the sale to the escrow agent, including the property details, agreed-upon purchase price, legal names of all parties involved, commission details, and the contact information of all agents involved.

 - Review the seller's disclosure.
 A seller's disclosure is a document that lists all known problems and defects with the property.
 It is given in an attempt to protect both the buyer and seller and to encourage a sale that is made with full awareness.
 Carefully review this document, as once it is signed, any listed defects are no longer a reason to back out of the purchase.